GoogleCloudPlatform/dotnet-docs-samples/applications/leaderboard/README.md

     ERROR(S):
     No verb selected.

     createSampleDatabase       Create a sample Cloud Spanner database along with sample tables in your project.

-    insertPlayers           Batch insert 100 sample Player records into the database.
+    insertPlayers              Insert 100 sample Player records into the database.

     insertScores               Insert sample score data into Scores sample Cloud Spanner database table.

     queryTopTenAllTime         Query players with top ten scores of all time from sample Cloud Spanner database table.

-    queryTopTenOfYear       Query players with top ten scores of the past year from sample Cloud Spanner database table.

-    queryTopTenOfMonth      Query players with top ten scores of the past month from sample Cloud Spanner database table.

-    queryTopTenOfWeek       Query players with top ten scores of the past week from sample Cloud Spanner database table.
+    queryTopTenWithTimespan    Query players with top ten scores within a specific timespan from sample Cloud Spanner database table.

     deleteDatabase             Delete a Spanner database.

     help                       Display more information on a specific command.

     version                    Display version information.

     ```